 The Art of the Code Review: How to Give and Receive Feedback

 Code review is where culture is built.
 It can be a place of learning and mentorship, or a place of ego battles and passive-aggression.
+The fastest way to improve reviews is to make expectations explicit: what needs to be checked, what is optional, and how to disagree.

 For the Reviewer: Critique Code, Not People